niyaziacer/SlicerOpenMAPT1Auto/README.md

 PMID: 39523990 • PMCID: PMC11551626

 License
-This project is released under the MIT License.

 Pretrained models follow the JHU Research Software License – No For-Profit, No Redistribution.
 This software is intended for academic research only.